ManishaSainitech/ManishaSainitech/README.md

 - 👋 Hi, I’m @Manisha Saini
-- 👀 I’m interested in AI and Machine learning
-- 🌱 I’m currently learning Android Developement
+- 🌱 I’m an Android Developer skilled with Java and Kotlin

 <!---